Thriving as a librarian and advocate: Christina Bruni

-In 1987 when she was 22, her beloved Sicilian grandfather slipped into a coma, and was hooked up to a respirator in an intensive care unit.
+In 1987, when she was 22, her beloved Sicilian grandfather slipped into a coma and was hooked up to a respirator in an intensive care unit.
 The experience was Christina’s breaking point.
-She was willingly hospitalized, given a prescription for antipsychotic medication, and sent back out into the world to make her way.

 Christina and her psychiatrist made the decision to wean her off all medications in 1992.
-However, Christina soon found she was unable to function without the antipsychotic.
+However, Christina soon found she was unable to function without the antipsychotic medication.
 Since that time, she has taken her medication everyday as prescribed.
 Christina credits her success to her ongoing treatment.
-Today, she has been in full symptom remission for over 27 years.
+Today, she has been in full symptom remission for over 30 years.

-She has worked for over 19 years as a professional librarian in an urban public library.
-Ten years ago, she found her niche to be career services, helping others land jobs that fit well with their skills and interests.
-Upwards of 85 percent of the individuals she created resumes for over the last ten years have obtained job interviews that led to job offers.
+She has worked for over 20 years as a professional librarian in an urban public library.
+Fifteen years ago, she found her niche to be career services, helping others find jobs that fit well with their skills and interests.
+More than 85% of the individuals she created resumes for over the last 15 years have obtained job interviews that led to job offers.

 Christina understands that life can be hard for everyone living on earth.
 Her early life was difficult, and she prefers to keep this private.
-In July 2000 when she was 35 years old her recovery took off, as she started her librarian job.
+In July 2000, when she was 35 years old, her recovery took off when she started her librarian job.

 She has been a motivational speaker since 2002, talking with peers, family members, college students, teachers, counselors, and the general public.
 Christina wants you to know that you can have a full and robust life of your own design while living in recovery from schizophrenia.
 An optimist, she firmly believes that your greatest pain can be the catalyst for figuring out your life’s purpose.
 Her goal is to advance joy, love, peace, and understanding in the world.

 Christina’s full recovery is documented in her first book, Left of the Dial: A Memoir of Schizophrenia, Recovery, and Hope.
-The premise of Left of the Dial was that getting the right help right away resulted in a better outcome.
-Christina healed via medication, and by engaging in creative pursuits with art, music, fashion, books and writing.
+The premise of Left of the Dial is that getting the right help right away resulted in a better outcome.
+Christina healed via medication and by engaging in creative pursuits with art, music, fashion, books, and writing.

-Her second book is forthcoming: Working Assets: A Career Guide for Individuals Living with Mental Illnesses.
-Her new book details real-life strategies, first-person accounts and resources for finding and succeeding at a job that is right for you.
+Her second book, Working Assets: A Career Guide for Peers: Finding and Succeeding at a Job Living with a Mental Illness, was published in October 2022.
+It details real-life strategies, first-person accounts, and resources for finding and succeeding at a job that is right for you.